quentin-moquay/SoftwareEngineerChallenge/design/DESIGN.md

 Every call of the API will get a special trackId.
 This id will be the same in every step of his life.
 It's like a tracking number.
 It will be useful to help reproduce a call.

+This track id will be generate from `IP + merchant id + timestamp` and send in HTTP request in a special header.
+We need to use that ID from API Gateway to the end. __It means, client should generates it well__.

 ## Backend to get query from merchants

 Microservices technology for scalability of traffic.